 ProSe-enabled Public Safety UE: A UE that the HPLMN has configured to be authorized for Public Safety use, and which is ProSe-enabled and supports ProSe procedures and capabilities specific to Public Safety.

 ProSe Function: The ProSe Function is the logical function that is used for network related actions required for ProSe.
 The ProSe Function plays different roles for each of the features of ProSe.
 In this version of the specification it is assumed that there is only one logical ProSe Function in each PLMN that supports Proximity Services.
 The ProSe Function contains three main sub-functions: Direct Provisioning Function (DPF), Direct Discovery Name Management Function, and EPC-level Discovery Function.
 The ProSe Function provides the necessary charging functionality for usage of ProSe.

+ProSe identifier: An identifier used to indicate the ProSe Application associated with the ProSe operation in ProSe Direct Discovery and ProSe Direct Communication.
+A ProSe identifier can be associated with one or more ProSe applications, and a ProSe application can be associated with one or more ProSe identifier(s).
+For ProSe Direct Discovery, ProSe identifier is equivalent to "Application ID" defined in 23.303 [240].

+Editor's note: For ProSe Direct Communication, ProSe identifier is to be determined.

 real-time: real-time charging and billing information is to be generated, processed, and transported to a desired conclusion in less than 1 second.